Always try to affect the maxiumum number of rows with the minimum number of transactions

 - insert phonetic(phonetic_id, phonetic) values (6, 'Foxtrot');

-- insert phonetic(phonetic_id, phonetic) values (23, 'Whiskey');
+- insert phonetic(phonetic_id, phonetic) values (23, 'Whisky');

-- insert phonetic(phonetic_id, phonetic) values (24, 'Xray');
+- insert phonetic(phonetic_id, phonetic) values (24, 'X-ray');

 - insert phonetic(phonetic_id, phonetic) values (25, 'Yankee');